 3. Make your drawing board

-You’re probably imagining a wall full of ambiguous post-its, pins, colours, flow-charts, and maps, like in the movies.
+You’re probably imagining a wall full of ambiguous post-its, pins, colors, flowcharts, and maps, like in the movies.
 That’s exactly what we’re suggesting.
 When we say make your drawing board, we mean to make one literally.
-Jot your ideas down in words, sketches, tables, etc. Use coloured pens and sticky notes.
+Jot your ideas down in words, sketches, tables, etc. Use colored pens and sticky notes.
 Put all of it down where you can see it simultaneously.
 At this point, every idea is a good idea.
 Put it down without thinking about whether it makes sense to anyone else or not.

 4. Organize your board

 Now comes the tough part.
 Take out ideas and elements that do not fit within the goal you had decided for your online course in Step 2.
 With the rest, make a class-wise plan.
 Then, set a mini-goal for each of these classes.
 For example, let’s assume that you’re conducting a baking course.
 Here’s how the course structure would pan out:

 Goals: Identifying baking tools, usage of a microwave, and basic practices